 Follow Krasis on Twitter: @AshmoleanKrasis

-The project brings together a group of DPhil students and post-doctoral scholars from different academic disciplines to explore the subject of the senses in museum-based workshops leading to the writing and delivery of a series of research-led, public gallery talks.
+The project brought together a group of DPhil students and post-doctoral scholars from different academic disciplines to explore the subject of the senses in museum-based workshops leading to the writing and delivery of a series of research-led, public gallery talks.

 The application deadline has now passed, but click here to find out more about the project.